sakhareritesh/Dashboard/README.md

 -   **End-to-End Testing:** [Playwright](https://playwright.dev/) for robust, automated browser testing.

   ## Key Features
 -   **Secure User Authentication:** Full signup, login, and profile management flow using Firebase Authentication.
 -   **Personalized Feeds:** A dynamic dashboard that aggregates content from multiple external APIs (NewsAPI, TMDB, Spotify).
 -   **Individual User Data:** Each user has their own separate list of favorites, securely stored in Firebase Firestore.
 -   **Search & Filtering:** Users can search for specific content and filter by category (Movies, Music, News, etc.).
--   **AI-Powered Avatars:** Generate a unique profile picture using Genkit and Google's Gemini image generation models.
 -   **Responsive Design:** A modern, mobile-first UI built with ShadCN UI and Tailwind CSS.
 -   **End-to-End Tested:** User flows are verified with Playwright to ensure reliability.